 How does Schneider actively contribute to climate protection?

-CO2 emissions that occur during the production of a product are determined by the so-called "Product Carbon Footprint".
+CO2 emissions that occur during the production of a product are determined by the so-called ""Product Carbon Footprint"" (PCF).
 They therefore represent the ecological footprint of the product.
 This footprint also includes the CO2-relevant factors that arise during the production or processing of the raw materials at our suppliers production sites including their transport to our company.
 In addition, we also include site-specific emissions, such as employee travel or business trips, in the calculation by means of a levy.
 These CO2 emissions, which we have no direct influence over or have no means to avoid are offset by investing in recognized climate protection projects.
 We already offer many product series climate-neutrally at no additional cost to our customers (including our complete Slider series, the Link-It and Line-Up products or our One series).
 In addition, our complete range of promotional writing instruments is produced climate-neutrally (all residual emissions are compensated).
 Schneider supports the certified climate protection project for wind energy in Tuppadahalli in India (link) as well as the marine protection project (link).